MarcosiOSdev/WeTubeFaking/README.md

 #  WeTubeFaking

-This is a Youtube app faking..
+This is a Youtube app faking ...
 This project is just for study and I don't have intention for sell or earn money with this app.
+Brain Voog with LB (LetsBuildThatApp) help with it.